What to know about diet and aggressive breast cancer

 While you’re aiming to include healthy fruits and vegetables in your diet, you might want to consider your beverage choices, too.

 Results from the British Journal of Cancer study showed that drinking fruit juice was linked to a slightly increased risk (about 4 percent) of breast cancer.
-Researchers think that’s because fruit juice contains a lot of sugar, which can increase your risk for type 2 diabetes and may make it harder to manage your blood sugar levels and your weight.
+Researchers think that’s because fruit juice contains a lot of sugar, which can raise your risk for type 2 diabetes and may make it harder to manage your blood sugar levels and your weight.
 Both diabetes and being overweight can increase inflammation in your body, which may increase your risk for breast cancer.

 Possible benefits of fiber and antioxidants

 Researchers think whole fruits and vegetables may help protect against breast cancer because they’re high in fiber and antioxidants.
-That, in turn, may help your body work better to decrease the development of cancer cells.
+That, in turn, may help your body work better to reduce the development of cancer cells.
 Antioxidants are substances that may help decrease damage to genes that may lead to cancer.

 Article sources open article sources